Netflix January 2020 new releases – new movies, TV shows and originals

 Friday 31st January

-Bojack Horseman: season 6 – half 2 The alcoholic horse returns one final time as one in all Netflix’s best reveals attracts to a detailed
+Bojack Horseman: season 6 – half 2 The alcoholic horse returns one final time as certainly one of Netflix’s biggest reveals attracts to an in depth

 Diablero season 2 A return for the Mexican horror collection